 As children get older and are exposed to more advanced courses of study, retaining information is vital for success.
 Teachers spend more time introducing new subjects into the classroom, which can overwhelm some students.

-Integrating music into education can help students to learn powerful study habits.
+Integrating music into education can help students to build powerful study habits.
 As they learn to concentrate and absorb information, music can promote discipline and enhance the overall learning experience.

 Background Music Providers Offer Classroom Music Options

-We've discussed custom playlists to enhance the classroom experience, but we know some teachers just don't have time to craft a perfect soundscape for students.
+We've discussed custom playlists to enhance the classroom experience, but we know many teachers just don't have time to craft a perfect soundscape for students.
 Background music providers can help.

-Companies have talented staff with decades of experience in creating custom playlists.
-They can meet with your teachers, students, and other key stakeholders and determine what you want from the music you play.
-Then, these professionals can find the perfect songs for your unique classroom and brand.
+Music streaming companies have talented staff with decades of experience in creating custom playlists.
+These professionals can find the perfect songs for your unique classroom and brand.

 The ideal classroom music options change throughout the day.
 Companies offer dayparting schedules, so you can shift the sounds and serve your students.
 And while a company can set things up for you, the control stays in your hands.
 Change anything about your setup from one sophisticated dashboard.